-Infusion rate of the respective infusates (IR) and of their buffering capacity (IRBC), and serum gastrin level after infusion of a 10% soya protein suspension and a $KHOO_3$ buffer
+Infusion rate of the respective infusates (IR) and of their buffering capacity (IRBC), and serum gastrin level after infusion of a 10% soya protein suspension and a $KHCO_7$ buffer

 Table 25.
 Infusion rate of the infusates (IR) and of their buffering capacity (IRBC), and serum gastrin concentration, with infusion of a 10% soya protein (promine DH) suspension in saline and KHCO3 0.30 mol/litre into the abomasum.
-For significances (two-tailed Student t{20}) see Methods (Section 5.2).
+For significances (two-tailed Student $t{20}$ ) see Methods (Section 5.2).

-IR g/h IRBC mmol/h Serum gastrin pg/ml
+IR g/h IRBC mmo l /h Serum gastrin pg/ml

-Control Promine DH KHCO3 - 63.3 60.5 - 12.93 18.04 99.9 138.8 ^{} 133.8 ^{}
+Control Promine DH KHCO3 - 63.3 60.5 12.93 18.04 99.9 138.8 133.8

 SD 0.3 0.06 3.9

 Table 26.
-Infusion rate of the infusates (IR) and of their buffering capacity (IRBC), and serum gastrin concentration, with intra-abomasal infusion of solutions 0.10 mol/litre of α -alanine, β -alanine and glycine in KHCO3 0.15 mol/litre, in comparison with control infusion of KHCO3 0.15 mol/litre.
+Infusion rate of the infusates (IR) and of their buffering capacity (IRBC), and serum gastrin concentration, with intra-abomasal infusion of solutions 0.10 mol/litre of $\alpha$ -alanine, $\beta$ -alanine and glycine in KHCO3 0.15 mol/litre, in comparison with control infusion of KHCO3 0.15 mol/litre.
 For significances (two-tailed Student t38) see Methods (Section 5.2).

-IR g/h IRBC mmo1/h Serum gastrin pg/ml
+IR g/h IRBC mmol/h Serum gastrin pg/ml

+Control 77.0 11.86 102.9

+a-Alanine 75.8 13.11 97.4

+8 - Alanine 76.4 17.04 96.8

-Control α-Alanine β-Alanine Glycine 77.0 75.8 76.4 77.3 11.86 13.11 17.04 13.53 102.9 97.4 96.8 102.2
+Glycine 77.3 13.53 102.2

 SD 0.5 0.09 4.0

 0.30 mol/litre into the abomasum are given in Table 25.
-Both intra-abomasal infusion of soya protein and of $KHCO_3$ increased significantly serum gastrin concentration.
-Infusion of the soya protein suspension tended to increase serum gastrin level in excess of $KHCO_3$, despite the buffering capacity infused was lower.
+Both intra-abomasal infusion of soya protein and of KHCO3 increased significantly serum gastrin concentration.
+Infusion of the soya protein suspension tended to increase serum gastrin level in excess of KHCO3, despite the buffering capacity infused was lower.

-IR and IRBC and serum gastrin level after infusion of solutions 0.10 mol/litre of α alanine, β -alanine and glycine into the abomasum are given in Table 26.
+IR and IRBC and serum gastrin level after infusion of solutions 0.10 mol/litre of $\alpha$ alanine, $\beta$ -alanine and glycine into the abomasum are given in Table 26.
 Though buffering capacity of the amino acid infusates differed significantly from that of the control infusate of KHCO3 0.15 mol/litre, effects of these amino acids on serum gastrin level were not significant.

-In Chapter 7, the stimulative effect of a KHCO_3 buffer 0.30 mol/litre on abomasal secretion of acid is compared with the stimulative effect of a 10% soya protein suspension in saline, not hydrolysed in advance.
+In Chapter 7, the stimulative effect of a $\text{KHCO}3$ buffer 0.30 mol/litre on abomasal secretion of acid is compared with the stimulative effect of a 10% soya protein suspension in saline, not hydrolysed in advance.
 Both intra-abomasal infusates exhibited in these experiments an almost equal potency in stimulating acid secretion.
-In Section 4.7 a 10% sion (promine DH), partly hydrolysed in advance, regarding the respective stimulating effore from the two experiments, we may conclude that a 10% promine DH suspension.
-There is a more active stimulator of abomasal secretion in saline infused into the abomasum at equal rates.
+In Section 4.7 a 10% soya protein suspension (promine D) as such, was compared with a 10% soya protein suspension (promine DH), partly hydrolysed in advance, regarding the respective stimulating effects on acid secretion.
+Promine DH was a more active stimulator of acid secretion.
+Therefore from the two experiments, we may conclude that a 10% promine DH suspension in saline is a more active stimulator of acid than $\text{KHCO}3$ 0.30 mol/litre, when infused into the abomasum at equal rates.